opennetworkinglab/int-host-reporter/README.md

 - Kernel version v5.11 or higher.
 - `CAP_SYS_ADMIN` privileges with access to the host network (`hostNetwork: true`).
 - Access to the eBPF filesystem (`/sys/fs/bpf`).
+- INT Host Reporter exposes REST API on `tcp/4048` port.
+Make sure this port is accessible.

 ### Install the K8s cluster